The post-university job search is more challenging than ever

-From showcasing your personality in your cover letter to focussing on hobbies and extracurricular activities, there are things you can do to make yourself an attractive candidate, even without a lot of professional experience.
+From showcasing your personality in your cover letter to focusing on hobbies and extracurricular activities, there are things you can do to make yourself an attractive candidate, even without a lot of professional experience.

 You're don't have to be perfect, just persistent

 The more time you spend dwelling on discouragement, the bigger your difficulties will seem; your mind will amplify what you focus on.
-When faced with a frustrating job hunt, common challenges can seem difficult, and difficulties can seem catastrophic.
+When faced with a frustrating job hunt, common challenges can seem difficult and difficulties can seem catastrophic.

-These may be far from perfect times, but there's no perfect time to find a job, and there's no such thing as a perfect person.
+These may be far from perfect times, but there's no perfect time to find a job and there's no such thing as a perfect person.
 There's only the situation in front of you and the people who keep at it until they get what they want.

 You're not doing this on your own

-According to a study by the National Union of Students, 81 per cent of students are concerned about how the COVID-19 crisis will affect their job prospects.
-So if you're discouraged, you're not alone ‒ the overwhelming majority of graduates are in exactly the same boat as you.
+If you're discouraged, you're not alone ‒ the overwhelming majority of graduates are in exactly the same boat as you.
 Reach out and you'll find more than enough people to talk to, such as your friends from university who can certainly empathise with your situation.
 Simply talking things over can be a great way to get some perspective on your struggles.

 If you need to discuss your professional options, you can speak to your careers advisor.
 If you need help finding opportunities, you can speak to a recruitment agency.
 And if you need advice on your CV, TopCV can help.
 Whatever you need, reach out and you might be surprised how much help people are willing to offer.